Stichting-CROW/ontology-alignment/docs/whitepaper/pages/2-why.md

 - **_Manageable ontologies_**

   Working with small and self-sufficient modular [=ontologies=], instead of monolithic ones.
 The teams responsible for creating and managing the [=ontologies=] can be the same as the ones for the [=linksets=], but if the task is getting too large the responsibilities can be separated.
+Changes and modifications of [=ontologies=] should be done with the awareness and mutualagreement of the people involved and affected.
+Having large teams governing [=ontologies=] during their use makes the modification and maintenance process long andcomplicated.
+Furthermore, an [=ontology=] that contains too many concepts will become increasingly difficult to oversee and maintain.
+A more difficult to oversee, but equally important argument can be made for the roadmap, or ambitions for future extensions.
+If possible this should be considered when designing an [=ontology=].

 > EXAMPLE "Manageable ontologies"
 > A municipality creates an ontology for describing their information needs.
 The 'Roads' department creates the ontology for roads and the 'Green' department creates an ontology for trees, foliage, etc. In the end these should be deployed together to a contractor.
 Therefore a linkset must be made to keep the two separate ontologies aligned, withoud disturbing eachothers proces.